bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 ### The astronauts

-Through this process, there have been a relatively small group of individuals involved...the people I see at R meetups are the same ones I bump into at DataBC meetings and DevEx presentations.

-The connections that have been made through the open data initiatives, the DevEx, and GitHub have been with people who are interested in orbiting the hairball.
+Throughout this process, it has been a relatively small group of individuals involved...the people I see at R meetups are the same ones I bump into at DataBC meetings and at DevEx presentations.
+The connections that have been made through the open data initiatives, the DevEx, and GitHub have been with people who are interested in orbiting the Hairball.
 They are not always part of the R or data science community in the B.C.
 Government, but they are certainly people who want to orbit in their own way.

 <img src="images/STS116.jpg" alt="Space Shuttle crew STS-116" width="250"/>